andyexeter/post-lockdown/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to lock selected posts and pages so they cannot be edited or deleted by non-admin users.
+Allows admins to lock selected posts and pages so they cannot be edited or deleted by non-admin users.

 = Description ==